Unsure of How to Start?

 However, that doesn’t mean that there aren’t significant challenges when it comes to B2B SaaS marketing.
 For example,

 Despite all of this, B2B SaaS marketing still has a high chance of success when done correctly.
-Companies that spend more on sales and marketing (as a % of revenue) generally grew at a faster rate than those that spent less.
 You just have to determine your strategy and the reason for doing it.

 Below, we’ll outline 10 of our favorite SaaS marketing best practices to guide you in the right direction.

-Search Engine Land reveals that Google receives over 100 billion search queries every month.
-That’s a lot of searches that you have an opportunity to cash in on if you have solid search engine optimization (SEO).
-So, it should be no surprise that 61% of marketers have made improving SEO their top inbound marketing priority as of last year (HubSpot).
+Google now processes over 3.5 billion searches every day, or, 1.2 trillion searches per year That’s a lot of searches that you have an opportunity to cash in on if you have solid search engine optimization (SEO).
+So, it should be no surprise that 69% of marketers invested in SEO in 2021.

 Your SEO efforts should work side-by-side with your content marketing efforts by using appropriate keywords, titles, internal linking, descriptions, and more.
 You should also use a web analytics tool such as Google Analytics to help discover search terms and improve your SEO.
 Watch our SEO webinar for more insight.